Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 The equivalence of physical states is interpreted as a linearized gauge invariance:

 Henceforth we will mostly drop the ket around $\Psi$.
 This is to emphasize that $\Psi$ is a classical field.
-We will not try to interpret it as a quantum amplitude.
+We will not try to interpret it as a quantum state.

-In fact, unlike an amplitude, the dynamical string field should in a sense be ``real."
+In fact, unlike a quantum state, the dynamical string field should in a sense be ``real."
 One way to see that this is true is that the most basic excitation of a D-brane---a photon---is obtained by quantization of the Maxwell potential, which is a real field.
 Fortunately, we have seen the state space of a BCFT naturally comes with a real structure, which suggests the following reality condition on the dynamical string field:

 One can show that

 since the BRST operator is Hermitian and BPZ odd.
 To preserve the reality condition, the gauge parameter $\Lambda$ must therefore satisfy

 and is in a sense ``imaginary."